fsavitsk/Stlawu-HPC-Tutorial/docs/tutorials/submitjob.md

 If you wish to run a single job and not an array of them then small modifications are needed to the python file above so it won't crash without the array flag.

-Remember you can check on your job using squeue -user
+Remember you can check on your job using squeue.